jeffthomasweb/HerokuFlaskHelloWorld/README.md

 `app.py`, `Procfile`, `runtime.txt`, and `requirements.txt` are 4 important files I'll discuss below.

 ### app.py
-app.py is where we'll be placing most of our appplication's code.
+app.py is where we'll be placing most of our application's code.

 ### Proecfile
 Procfile (just Procfile, no file extension) let's Heroku know how we would like to setup our app.
 Our Procfile looks like: